GaoShanPictures/GAOLIB/README.md

 </p>

 ## Note
-This project is the first version of a work in progress.
+This project is a work in progress.
 We are aware that some things can be improved and we are still looking for a way to change them.
 Amongst them :

 - The user has to define a non empty path in the Blender preferences, File Paths section for Temporary files.
 If not, he/she won't be able to create new items in the library.